 Posture is the specific position in which we tend to hold our bodies while performing movements as standing, sitting, and lying.

-Whereas good posture is the correct body parts’ alignment in which there is a right ratio of muscle tension against the effect of gravity.
+Whereas good postures is the correct body parts’ alignment in which there is a right ratio of muscle tension against the effect of gravity.

 The absence of posture and muscle control leads to slips and falls.